jfcp720/myReactportfolio/README.md

-# myReactportfolio
+# Jesus Colon's portfolio
-This is my initial react portfolio
+This is my professional portfolio.
+It uses ReactJS and AWS.